LOADING ...

 This world was to see him born.

-"This was lucky to see him born."
+"This world was to see him born."

 This world was to see him born.